manapixels/recipe-app/.ai/plan.md

       - Implement unit conversion (e.g., metric/imperial), potentially with an app-wide setting changeable in the header/user settings.
       - Include an "Equipment List" section.
       - Add a section for "Author's Notes/Story" to personalize recipes.
-      - Display clearer nutritional information (if data is collected).
+      - Display clearer nutritional information:
+        - Allow creators to optionally input nutritional values (e.g., calories, protein, fat, carbs per serving) in `RecipeForm.tsx`.
+        - Store this information (e.g., as `nutrition_info: jsonb`) in the `recipes` table.
+        - On the recipe page, if creator-provided data exists, display it.
+Otherwise, display an "estimated value based on ingredients" message and potentially use averages from a predefined dataset/database for common ingredients.
     - **Category-Specific Enhancements:**
       - Add Baker's Percentage display for bread recipes (requires authors to mark flour ingredients and use weight-based units).
     - **New Feature:** User ratings and reviews for recipes.